 Three finger salute

 Three finger salute is slang used to describe the IBM PC compatible three key sequence Ctrl+Alt+Del that was developed by David Bradley.
-This term became popular after IBM PC compatible users continually had to press these keys each time their computer froze or had other issues.
+This term became widely used during a time when PC users were frequently pressing these keys each time their computer froze.
 It is still often used to restart a computer that gets stuck in the boot process or cannot load the Windows operating system.

 Is it written as "Alt+Ctrl+Del" or "Ctrl+Alt+Del"?

 Although you'll get the same results when pressing these keys in any sequence, it is more proper to refer to this sequence as "Ctrl+Alt+Del" or "Ctrl+Alt+Delete" in your writing, over the phone, or in person.